deruhat/NIvsCG-keras/README.md

-# Distinguishing Between Natural and Computer-Generated Images Using Convolutional Neural Networks
+# NIvsCG
-## ( NIvsCG )
+## Distinguishing Between Natural and Computer-Generated Images Using Convolutional Neural Networks

 This an on-going project to implement the paper in Keras.